Administration Report

 Bond Funds

-2022 Bond: As of September, the 2022 Bond program has a remaining balance of $206.2 million across all voter-approved propositions.
-Since its issuance, the bond has also generated $44.9 million in interest earnings.
-These funds are being reinvested to support additional projects and initiatives outlined in the bond package.
+The 2022 Bond Program has a remaining balance of $196.4 million across all voter-approved propositions.
+Since issuance, the bond has generated $47.1 million in interest earnings, which are being strategically reinvested to support additional capital projects.
+Through careful management of both bond proceeds and interest earnings, the district continues to advance facility improvements, technology enhancements, and other critical initiatives that support safe, modern, and high-quality learning environments.

 8: Facilities